 The savings and loan industry collapsed in the late 1980s and early 1990s after the problem of insolvent organizations became simply too large to ignore.
 S&Ls operated by accepting deposit accounts and then using those proceeds to issue mortgages — something commercial banks generally didn’t do at the time.

-However, in the late 1970s and early 1980s, high inflation caused the interest paid to new deposits to greatly exceed the income generated by the existing mortgages, which caused many S&Ls to become insolvent.
+However, in the late 1970s and early 1980s, high inflation caused the interest paid on new deposits to greatly exceed the income generated by the existing mortgages, which caused many savings and loans to become insolvent.
 By 1983, it was estimated that it would cost about $25 billion to cover the losses, but the insurance fund held only $6 billion.
-Regulators allowed the S&Ls to continue to operate, hoping that the losses would rectify themselves, but they only got worse.
+Regulators allowed the firms to continue to operate, hoping that the losses would rectify themselves, but they only got worse.

 The Bre-X Mining Scandal

-The Bre-X Mining Scandal is a cautionary tale of how a penny stock with an initial public offering of just 30 cents per share skyrocketed to over $250 per share on a web of lies.
-The small mining company, started by David Walsh, came to prominence when a geologist, Michael De Guzman, claimed to have soil samples from a site in Indonesia indicating the potential for more than 70 million ounces of gold — the largest gold deposit ever.
+The Bre-X Mining Scandal is a cautionary tale of how a penny stock can ride a web of lies and a lot of heavy speculation to a wildly unsupported valuation.
+The small mining company, started by David Walsh, came to prominence when geologist Michael De Guzman claimed to have soil samples from a site in Indonesia indicating the potential for more than 70 million ounces of gold — the largest such deposit ever.

 Investors and large mining companies partnered with Bre-X and the stock price soared.
 More than two years after the initial reports, one of the partners conducted its own study and found no gold, and further inquiries found De Guzman was shaving gold from his wedding ring into the samples.

-De Guzman is said to have fallen from a helicopter in 1997 and, though a body eaten by wild boars was found, it is uncertain whether it was suicide, a murder or a clever escape.
+De Guzman is said to have fallen from a helicopter in 1997 and, though a body partially eaten by wild boars was found, it is uncertain whether it was suicide, murder or a clever escape.
 Thousands of investors lost everything they had invested when the company went bankrupt.
 No one went to jail and no money was ever recovered for investors.
-Bre-X is a cautionary tale — only invest in penny stocks if you love risk.
+Bre-X is a cautionary tale — only invest in penny stocks if you love risk and can handle losses.